dxmatheu/PicoYPlaca/README.md

 # PicoYPlacaForStackBuilders
-A predictor that given a license plata number, a date and a time tells if the car with that lisence plate can go out considering the Pico y Placa restrictions
+A predictor that given a license plate number, a date and a time.
+Tells if the car with that license plate can go out considering the Pico y Placa restrictions

 This code was written for Android API 26 of higher.
 It was written in Android Studio so I recommend compiling the project with the same IDE.
 Project should run on anny Gradle Script interpreter.